Source code for blayers.layers

 [docs] class BLayer(ABC): """Abstract base class for Bayesian layers.
 Lays out an interface."""

-[docs] @abstractmethod def __init__(self, *args: Any) -> None: """Initialize layer parameters."""
+[docs] @abstractmethod def __init__(self, *args: Any) -> None: """Initialize layer parameters.
+This is the Bayesian model."""

 [docs] class AdaptiveLayer(BLayer): """Bayesian layer with adaptive prior using hierarchical modeling.
 Generates coefficients from the hierarchical model .. math:: \\lambda \\sim HalfNormal(1.) .. math:: \\beta \\sim Normal(0., \\lambda) """

-[docs] def __init__( self, lmbda_dist: distributions.Distribution = distributions.HalfNormal, coef_dist: distributions.Distribution = distributions.Normal, coef_kwargs: dict[str, float] = {"loc": 0.0}, lmbda_kwargs: dict[str, float] = {"scale": 1.0}, units: int = 1, ): """ Args: lmbda_dist: NumPyro distribution class for the scale (λ) of the prior. coef_dist: NumPyro distribution class for the coefficient prior. coef_kwargs: Parameters for the prior distribution. lmbda_kwargs: Parameters for the scale distribution. units: The number of outputs dependent_outputs: For multi-output models whether to treat the outputs as dependent.
-By deafult they are independent. """ self.lmbda_dist = lmbda_dist self.coef_dist = coef_dist self.coef_kwargs = coef_kwargs self.lmbda_kwargs = lmbda_kwargs self.units = units
+[docs] def __init__( self, lmbda_dist: distributions.Distribution = distributions.HalfNormal, coef_dist: distributions.Distribution = distributions.Normal, coef_kwargs: dict[str, float] = {"loc": 0.0}, lmbda_kwargs: dict[str, float] = {"scale": 1.0}, ): """ Args: lmbda_dist: NumPyro distribution class for the scale (λ) of the prior. coef_dist: NumPyro distribution class for the coefficient prior. coef_kwargs: Parameters for the prior distribution. lmbda_kwargs: Parameters for the scale distribution. """ self.lmbda_dist = lmbda_dist self.coef_dist = coef_dist self.coef_kwargs = coef_kwargs self.lmbda_kwargs = lmbda_kwargs

-[docs] def __call__( self, name: str, x: jax.Array, ) -> jax.Array: """ Forward pass with adaptive prior on coefficients.
-Args: name: Variable name scope. x: Input data array of shape (n, d, u).
-Returns: jax.Array: Output array of shape (n, u). """ x = add_trailing_dim(x) input_shape = x.shape[1] # sampling block lmbda = sample( name=f"{self.__class__.__name__}_{name}_lmbda", fn=self.lmbda_dist(**self.lmbda_kwargs).expand([self.units]), ) beta = sample( name=f"{self.__class__.__name__}_{name}_beta", fn=self.coef_dist(scale=lmbda, **self.coef_kwargs).expand( [input_shape, self.units] ), ) # matmul and return return _matmul_dot_product(x, beta)
+[docs] def __call__( self, name: str, x: jax.Array, units: int = 1, activation: Callable[[jax.Array], jax.Array] = jnn.identity, ) -> jax.Array: """ Forward pass with adaptive prior on coefficients.
+Args: name: Variable name. x: Input data array of shape ``(n, d)``. units: Number of outputs. activation: Activation function to apply to output.
+Returns: jax.Array: Output array of shape ``(n, u)``. """ x = add_trailing_dim(x) input_shape = x.shape[1] # sampling block lmbda = sample( name=f"{self.__class__.__name__}_{name}_lmbda", fn=self.lmbda_dist(**self.lmbda_kwargs).expand([units]), ) beta = sample( name=f"{self.__class__.__name__}_{name}_beta", fn=self.coef_dist(scale=lmbda, **self.coef_kwargs).expand( [input_shape, units] ), ) # matmul and return return activation(_matmul_dot_product(x, beta))

 [docs] class FixedPriorLayer(BLayer): """Bayesian layer with a fixed prior distribution over coefficients.
 Generates coefficients from the model .. math:: \\beta \\sim Normal(0., 1.) """

-[docs] def __init__( self, coef_dist: distributions.Distribution = distributions.Normal, coef_kwargs: dict[str, float] = {"loc": 0.0, "scale": 1.0}, units: int = 1, ): """ Args: coef_dist: NumPyro distribution class for the coefficients. coef_kwargs: Parameters to initialize the prior distribution. """ self.coef_dist = coef_dist self.coef_kwargs = coef_kwargs self.units = units
+[docs] def __init__( self, coef_dist: distributions.Distribution = distributions.Normal, coef_kwargs: dict[str, float] = {"loc": 0.0, "scale": 1.0}, ): """ Args: coef_dist: NumPyro distribution class for the coefficients. coef_kwargs: Parameters to initialize the prior distribution. """ self.coef_dist = coef_dist self.coef_kwargs = coef_kwargs

-[docs] def __call__( self, name: str, x: jax.Array, ) -> jax.Array: """ Forward pass with fixed prior.
-Args: name: Variable name prefix. x: Input data array of shape (n, d).
-Returns: jax.Array: Output array of shape (n, u). """ x = add_trailing_dim(x) input_shape = x.shape[1] # sampling block beta = sample( name=f"{self.__class__.__name__}_{name}_beta", fn=self.coef_dist(**self.coef_kwargs).expand( [input_shape, self.units] ), ) # matmul and return return _matmul_dot_product(x, beta)
+[docs] def __call__( self, name: str, x: jax.Array, units: int = 1, activation: Callable[[jax.Array], jax.Array] = jnn.identity, ) -> jax.Array: """ Forward pass with fixed prior.
+Args: name: Variable name. x: Input data array of shape ``(n, d)``. units: Number of outputs. activation: Activation function to apply to output.
+Returns: jax.Array: Output array of shape ``(n, u)``. """ x = add_trailing_dim(x) input_shape = x.shape[1] # sampling block beta = sample( name=f"{self.__class__.__name__}_{name}_beta", fn=self.coef_dist(**self.coef_kwargs).expand([input_shape, units]), ) # matmul and return return activation(_matmul_dot_product(x, beta))

 [docs] class InterceptLayer(BLayer): """Bayesian layer with a fixed prior distribution over coefficients.
 Generates coefficients from the model .. math:: \\beta \\sim Normal(0., 1.) """

-[docs] def __init__( self, coef_dist: distributions.Distribution = distributions.Normal, coef_kwargs: dict[str, float] = {"loc": 0.0, "scale": 1.0}, units: int = 1, ): """ Args: ``coef_dist``: NumPyro distribution class for the coefficients. ``coef_kwargs``: Parameters to initialize the prior distribution. """ self.coef_dist = coef_dist self.coef_kwargs = coef_kwargs self.units = units
+[docs] def __init__( self, coef_dist: distributions.Distribution = distributions.Normal, coef_kwargs: dict[str, float] = {"loc": 0.0, "scale": 1.0}, ): """ Args: ``coef_dist``: NumPyro distribution class for the coefficients. ``coef_kwargs``: Parameters to initialize the prior distribution. """ self.coef_dist = coef_dist self.coef_kwargs = coef_kwargs

-[docs] def __call__( self, name: str, ) -> jax.Array: """ Forward pass with fixed prior.
-Args: name: Variable name prefix.
-Returns: jax.Array: Output array of shape (1, u). """ # sampling block beta = sample( name=f"{self.__class__.__name__}_{name}_beta", fn=self.coef_dist(**self.coef_kwargs).expand([1, self.units]), ) return beta
+[docs] def __call__( self, name: str, units: int = 1, activation: Callable[[jax.Array], jax.Array] = jnn.identity, ) -> jax.Array: """ Forward pass with fixed prior.
+Args: name: Variable name. units: Number of outputs. activation: Activation function to apply to output.
+Returns: jax.Array: Output array of shape ``(1, u)``. """ # sampling block beta = sample( name=f"{self.__class__.__name__}_{name}_beta", fn=self.coef_dist(**self.coef_kwargs).expand([1, units]), ) return activation(beta)

 [docs] class EmbeddingLayer(BLayer): """Bayesian embedding layer for sparse categorical features."""

-[docs] def __init__( self, lmbda_dist: distributions.Distribution = distributions.HalfNormal, coef_dist: distributions.Distribution = distributions.Normal, coef_kwargs: dict[str, float] = {"loc": 0.0}, lmbda_kwargs: dict[str, float] = {"scale": 1.0}, units: int = 1, ): """ Args: num_embeddings: Total number of discrete embedding entries. embedding_dim: Dimensionality of each embedding vector. coef_dist: Prior distribution for embedding weights. coef_kwargs: Parameters for the prior distribution. """ self.lmbda_dist = lmbda_dist self.coef_dist = coef_dist self.coef_kwargs = coef_kwargs self.lmbda_kwargs = lmbda_kwargs self.units = units
+[docs] def __init__( self, lmbda_dist: distributions.Distribution = distributions.HalfNormal, coef_dist: distributions.Distribution = distributions.Normal, coef_kwargs: dict[str, float] = {"loc": 0.0}, lmbda_kwargs: dict[str, float] = {"scale": 1.0}, ): """ Args: lmbda_dist: NumPyro distribution class for the scale (λ) of the prior. coef_dist: NumPyro distribution class for the coefficient prior. coef_kwargs: Parameters for the prior distribution. lmbda_kwargs: Parameters for the scale distribution. """ self.lmbda_dist = lmbda_dist self.coef_dist = coef_dist self.coef_kwargs = coef_kwargs self.lmbda_kwargs = lmbda_kwargs

 [docs] def __call__( self, name: str, x: jax.Array, num_categories: int, embedding_dim: int, ) -> jax.Array: """ Forward pass through embedding lookup.
-Args: name: Variable name scope. x: Integer indices of shape (n,) indicating embeddings to use. num_categories: The number of distinct things getting an embedding embedding_dim: The size of each embedding, e.g. 2, 4, 8, etc. Returns: jax.Array: Embedding vectors of shape (n, m). """ # sampling block lmbda = sample( name=f"{self.__class__.__name__}_{name}_lmbda", fn=self.lmbda_dist(**self.lmbda_kwargs), ) beta = sample( name=f"{self.__class__.__name__}_{name}_beta", fn=self.coef_dist(scale=lmbda, **self.coef_kwargs).expand( [num_categories, embedding_dim] ), ) # matmul and return return beta[x.squeeze()]
+Args: name: Variable name scope. x: Integer indices indicating embeddings to use. num_categories: The number of distinct things getting an embedding embedding_dim: The size of each embedding, e.g. 2, 4, 8, etc. Returns: jax.Array: Embedding vectors of shape ``(n, m)``. """ # sampling block lmbda = sample( name=f"{self.__class__.__name__}_{name}_lmbda", fn=self.lmbda_dist(**self.lmbda_kwargs), ) beta = sample( name=f"{self.__class__.__name__}_{name}_beta", fn=self.coef_dist(scale=lmbda, **self.coef_kwargs).expand( [num_categories, embedding_dim] ), ) # matmul and return return beta[x.squeeze()]

 [docs] class RandomEffectsLayer(BLayer): """Exactly like the EmbeddingLayer but with ``embedding_dim=1``."""

-[docs] def __init__( self, lmbda_dist: distributions.Distribution = distributions.HalfNormal, coef_dist: distributions.Distribution = distributions.Normal, coef_kwargs: dict[str, float] = {"loc": 0.0}, lmbda_kwargs: dict[str, float] = {"scale": 1.0}, units: int = 1, ): """ Args: ``num_embeddings``: Total number of discrete embedding entries. ``embedding_dim``: Dimensionality of each embedding vector. ``coef_dist``: Prior distribution for embedding weights. ``coef_kwargs``: Parameters for the prior distribution. """ self.lmbda_dist = lmbda_dist self.coef_dist = coef_dist self.coef_kwargs = coef_kwargs self.lmbda_kwargs = lmbda_kwargs self.units = units
+[docs] def __init__( self, lmbda_dist: distributions.Distribution = distributions.HalfNormal, coef_dist: distributions.Distribution = distributions.Normal, coef_kwargs: dict[str, float] = {"loc": 0.0}, lmbda_kwargs: dict[str, float] = {"scale": 1.0}, ): """ Args: num_embeddings: Total number of discrete embedding entries. embedding_dim: Dimensionality of each embedding vector. coef_dist: Prior distribution for embedding weights. coef_kwargs: Parameters for the prior distribution. """ self.lmbda_dist = lmbda_dist self.coef_dist = coef_dist self.coef_kwargs = coef_kwargs self.lmbda_kwargs = lmbda_kwargs

 [docs] def __call__( self, name: str, x: jax.Array, num_categories: int, ) -> jax.Array: """ Forward pass through embedding lookup.
-Args: name: Variable name scope. x: Integer indices of shape (n,) indicating embeddings to use. num_categories: The number of distinct things getting an embedding Returns: jax.Array: Embedding vectors of shape (n, embedding_dim). """ # sampling block lmbda = sample( name=f"{self.__class__.__name__}_{name}_lmbda", fn=self.lmbda_dist(**self.lmbda_kwargs), ) beta = sample( name=f"{self.__class__.__name__}_{name}_beta", fn=self.coef_dist(scale=lmbda, **self.coef_kwargs).expand( [num_categories, 1] ), ) return beta[x.squeeze()]
+Args: name: Variable name scope. x: Integer indicating embeddings to use. num_categories: The number of distinct things getting an embedding Returns: jax.Array: Embedding vectors of shape (n, embedding_dim). """ # sampling block lmbda = sample( name=f"{self.__class__.__name__}_{name}_lmbda", fn=self.lmbda_dist(**self.lmbda_kwargs), ) beta = sample( name=f"{self.__class__.__name__}_{name}_beta", fn=self.coef_dist(scale=lmbda, **self.coef_kwargs).expand( [num_categories, 1] ), ) return beta[x.squeeze()]

 [docs] class RandomWalkLayer(BLayer): """Random walk of embedding dim ``m``, defaults to Gaussian walk."""